 Do you have a credit card you’re thinking about canceling?
 Maybe it’s one that has an annual fee or a really high interest rate.
 Or perhaps you just haven’t used it in a very long time.

 In this article, we’ll talk about how to know when you should and should not cancel a credit card — and how to cancel it if that’s what you decide you need to do.

 When You Should Cancel a Credit Card

 First of all, we should be clear that there really aren’t any hard and fast rules about when you should cancel one of your credit cards.

 1. Your Credit Card Is Costing You More Than It Rewards You

 If you have a credit card that charges an annual fee, consider canceling it if the value the card provides doesn’t outweigh that fee.

 Add up the total cash value of the benefits you receive from your card and compare that against the annual fee.
 You might find that paying the annual fee is well worth what you get in return.

-If you can’t justify the annual fee based on the rewards, you should consider canceling the card — but not before you consider the potential impact to your credit, which we’ll talk about shortly.
+If you can’t justify the annual fee based on the rewards, you should consider canceling the card — but not before you consider the potential impact on your credit, which we’ll talk about shortly.

 2. Having the Card Is Leading You To Spend More Than You Should

-The second big reason to consider closing a credit card account is if having that card makes it easier to buy things you wouldn’t otherwise buy.
+The second big reason to consider closing a credit card account is if having that card makes it easier to buy things you wouldn’t otherwise.

 Just because you can buy something doesn’t mean you should.
 And you may be creating debt that you won’t be able to pay off without incurring some hefty interest charges.

 If you’re someone who has a hard time controlling your spending, more credit may not always be a good thing.
-However, before you cancel your card, consider less drastic options like simply cutting up your physical card or literally freezing that line of credit.
+However, before you cancel your card, consider less drastic options such as simply cutting up your physical card or literally freezing it.

 Consider the Impact on Your Credit Before Closing a Card Account